 Here’s how to find the best study loan in Singapore today:

 Tell us about your desired amount, monthly income, and desired interest rate and send.

 2. Compare up to 3 Loan Offers

 We’ll provide you with 3 competitive study loan quotes for free that would be ideal for your needs.

 Head on to the best financial institutions you chose and apply online.
 You can visit the provider to finally sign your study loan application.

 Dodge making multiple searches for the loan deals you have been checking.
 Get three or more quotes from Instant Loan for the most ideal student loans for you in just a tick.

-A Singapore study loan is money borrowed from the government or a private lender in order to pay for education.
+A Singapore study loan is money borrowed from the government or a financial institution in order to pay for education.
 This loan has to be paid back later, along with the interest that can build up over time.
 The money can usually be used for tuition, room and board accommodation, books, or other fees.

 In Singapore, most study loans allow you to borrow between 6 – 8 times the monthly salary of the applicant or the guarantor.
 That means if you or your guarantor earn about $2,500 a month, then you’ll be able to loan between $15,000 to $20,000, which is generally enough to cover at least 70% of your entire school fees.